emmalexandria/zenwriter/README.md

 ## Installation

-Binaries for MacOS, Windows, and Linux are available in the releases section.
+Binaries for MacOS, Windows, and Linux are available in the releases section (soon).

-ZenWriter has no need for an installation directory, but there are installers available in `.dmg`, `.exe`, and `.msi`.
+ZenWriter has no need for an installation directory, but there are installers available in `.dmg` and `.exe`.

 ### Building from source
 To build from source, you'll require Rust and NodeJS.
 To build this app, clone the repository and then run `npm run tauri build`.
 The binaries can be found in /tauri-src/target/release.